 I will never forget the excitement and hope that comes with that first client's payment.

 After a year of solo-preneurship, I realized just how much trauma this industry induces with its outdated ways of marketing, sales, pricing, and ways of making money under the name of “Business strategies”.

-I was feeling defeated in my strategies, and disconnected from my business, that joy, that excitement I used to feel when I started the business.
+I was feeling defeated in my strategies, and disconnected from my business, the joy, the excitement I used to feel when I started the business.

 One weekend, when I couldn't take it anymore, I left my laptop at home, took a break from social media, and went to the White Mountains in New Hampshire just to reset and recharge in the nature.
 And it worked!

-I realized that the problem wasn't in my business strategies.
+I realized that the problem wasn't in me or my business strategies.
 I know exactly why a certain strategy works and why it doesn’t (Thank you, MBA!).